evanw/esbuild/README.md

 Currently supported:

+* JavaScript and TypeScript syntax
-* CommonJS modules
+* CommonJS and ES6 modules
-* ES6 modules
+* JSX-to-JavaScript conversion
 * Bundling with static binding of ES6 modules using `--bundle`
 * Full minification with `--minify` (whitespace, identifiers, and mangling)
 * Full source map support when `--sourcemap` is enabled
-* JSX-to-JavaScript conversion for `.jsx` files
 * Compile-time identifier substitutions via `--define`
 * Path substitution using the `browser` field in `package.json`
 * Automatic detection of `baseUrl` in `tsconfig.json`
+* Conversion of some newer syntax for older browsers (right now just class fields, optional chaining, and nullish coalescing)

+Disclaimers:

-This is a hobby project that I wrote over the 2019-2020 winter break.
+* This is a hobby project.
 I believe that it's relatively complete and functional.
-However, it's brand new code and probably has a lot of bugs.
-It also hasn't yet been used in production by anyone.
+However, it's brand new code and you might hit some bugs.
+* This hasn't yet been used in production by anyone.
 Use at your own risk.

-Also keep in mind that this doesn't have complete support for lowering modern language syntax to earlier language versions.
-Right now only class fields and the nullish coalescing operator are lowered.

-I don't personally want to run a large open source project, so I'm not looking for contributions at this time.
+* I don't personally want to run a large community project, so I'm not looking for contributions at this time.
+* The code in this repo isn't intended to be built upon.
+I'm may change the internals in a backwards-incompatible way at any time to improve performance or introduce new features.

 ## Install